-- 8 ounces unsalted butter if you use salted, omit the salt, room temperature
+- 8 ounces unsalted butter, room temperature (230 grams)

-- 6 large eggs separated - room temperature
+- 6 large eggs, separated and brought to room temp.

 - 2 teaspoons of lemon zest and 1 teaspoon of Boyajian lemon oil or just use 2 tablespoons of lemon zest